This ultimate study abroad preparation checklist is here to save your life!

 Check and double check!
 Study abroad credits transfer is not something you want to mess up.
-I had a miscommunication with my registrar at Mount Holyoke and had to take two extra classes my senior year to graduate on time.
+I had a miscommunication with the registrar at Mount Holyoke and had to take two extra classes my senior year to graduate on time.
 No fun.

 Don’t let this scare you, though!
 It’s not a reason not to study abroad.
 A little elbow grease and #ConstantVigilance can totally prevent any issues.
 Just don’t leave it off your study abroad preparation checklist.

 - Voting Absentee: How to Vote while Studying Abroad

 - Scared to Travel Alone?
 Here’s 7 Ways to Practice for your First Solo Trip